How I wound up in a tent in the high desert of SW New Mexico plotting to take down the two-party system.

 The first few weeks at Azure were about getting settled and exploring our new home.
 Highlights included cleaning out the apricot tree.
 Meditating with the juniper trees.
 Energizing sunrise dance sets and delicious sunset dinners.
 Figuring out rural things like what to do with garbage/recycling/compost.
 Quests around the region.
 Exhilarating wildlife sightings–it was almost every day that I encountered an animal I had never met before!
 Some were terrifying.
 Construction cuts and blisters.
 Listening to the wind and feeling the thunder.
 Learning to hydrate.
 Circling practice and jam sessions.
 Kundalini and Yin yoga instruction.
 Spectacular evenings under the stars.
 Honoring the land.
 Getting to know the locals.
 Witnessing the interconnectedness of the web of life around us.
 Heartstorming on hosting possibilities for friends and family and community.
 Walking past tarantulas in the morning and scorpions in the evening en route to my bell tent.
 Apocalyptic storms.
 Missing the annual hummingbird festival.
 Hatch chili.
 Christmas style enchiladas.
 Lunch breaks in the bosque down by the creek.
 Wine from grapes grown next door.
 Photographing landscapes.
 Bender to Cruces / White Sands National Park.
 Learning about local zoning laws to see what we could get away with.
 People looking to me for answers.
 At some point, I was running a mini hotel!

 July 4th was a nice little milestone, having achieved a steady state and acknowledging the auspiciousness of the country’s birthday.
 While we had yet to put energy into the Life 2020 Campaign (Christopher presidential run), it still seemed like there was a non-zero chance of an electoral outcome, or at least an avalanche of exposure to One Nation that would come from a representative being on the stage, which the campaign was always designed to do.
-All these alternative movements were popping up (American Liberation Movement, Bret Weinstein’s dark horse duo) while Kanye West and Brock Pierce had just announced their respective runs.
+All these alternative movements were popping up (American Liberation Movement, Bret Weinstein’s dark horse duo) while Kanye West and Brock Pierce (hippie king of crypto) had just announced their respective runs.
 Brock’s strategy was to win one to three small states so that nobody hit a majority (happened once in the nineteenth century), which would force a house vote and potential people’s movement to elect somebody outside the two party system.
 There were rumblings about peace caravans heading to DC for mass demonstrations.
 This day of rest and reconnecting with ideas of freedom was bookended by front row seats to a rattlesnake (which Mylee nicknamed “Independence”) devouring a large mouse, and dinner under an unforgettable melty full moon rise on my tent platform.

 The possibility of gaining breakout momentum was tangible enough to make me feel unsafe at times, in a way that I wasn’t connected to when I first got involved and thought our launch video might take off.
 If we were successful in our goals this year, wouldn’t certain powerful interests be unhappy about that?
 We weren’t doing anything illegal.
 But in light of COVID and George Floyd, and now what looked like hiding away in a desert compound, our conversations took on an increasingly radical tone.
 There were jokes around about how not to get Waco’d.
 Some of the characters and ideas we were aligning with gave me pause.
 We had watched all these historical documentaries and were getting deeper into Gene Sharp’s work on non-violent revolutions.
 Countless stories about people putting their lives on the line for something they believed in and needed to happen to progress the arrow of evolution towards liberty and justice for all.
 We were assured that we shouldn’t be in any real danger, but that nothing meaningful shifts in this world without people willing to give up their safety.
 What was I prepared to die for?
 Did I believe in what I was doing enough to die for it?
+In these prophetic times, who do I want to die with?

 I.. didn’t know.
 I was passionate about this, I had been deeply committed to Siempo’s mission, but never really thought about what I was willing to give my life for.
 That’s something people did in the history books of old, in places far far away..
 I’m just a yuppy tech worker on sabbatical.
 What was I really willing to sacrifice in service of the world I wanted to create?
 How uncomfortable was I willing to get?
 Should I get a life insurance policy and update that friend on where all my notes are stored?